Eye rhyme

 An eye rhyme, also called a visual rhyme or a sight rhyme, is a rhyme in which two words are spelled similarly but pronounced differently.
+An example is the words "cough" and "dough", which despite sharing the ough ending do not form a rhyme (being pronounced /kɒf/ and /doʊ/ respectively).

 Many older English poems, particularly those written in Early Modern and Middle English, contain rhymes that were originally true or full rhymes, but as read by modern readers, they are now eye rhymes because of shifts in pronunciation, especially the Great Vowel Shift.
 These are called historic rhymes.
 Historic rhymes are used by linguists to reconstruct pronunciations of old languages, and are used particularly extensively in the reconstruction of Old Chinese, whose writing system does not allude directly to pronunciation.

 Historic rhymes

 One example of a historic rhyme (i.e., one that was a true rhyme but is now an eye rhyme) is the following:

 The great man down, you mark his favourite flies;

 The poor advanced makes friends of enemies.